 - Pros: less thermal stress; avoids loading the cooker with extra viscosity

-- Cons: wetting becomes harder; more air entrainment risk; hydration may continue in-mold and change the finished texture over time
+- Cons: harder wetting; more air entrainment risk; hydration may continue in-mold and change texture over time

-A reliable approach many teams skip is a controlled pre-wet or slurry step using a compatible syrup portion.
-It reduces fisheyes, improves dispersion, and gives you a more predictable “time-to-deposit” window.
+A reliable approach many teams skip: a controlled pre-wet or slurry step using a compatible syrup portion.
+It reduces fisheyes, improves dispersion, and gives a more predictable time-to-deposit window.

 How It Plays with Common Gummy Bases

-Resistant starch doesn’t operate in isolation.
+Resistant starch doesn't operate alone.
 It competes for water and influences structure in a gummy system that already relies on set mechanisms and solids balance.

 - Gelatin systems: water competition can shift set rate and change perceived chew, narrowing the process window.

-- Pectin systems: solids and process conditions can tighten quickly, making viscosity control and deposit timing especially important.
+- Pectin systems: solids and process conditions can tighten quickly, making viscosity control and deposit timing critical.

-The practical takeaway is that a blend that feels “easy” in one base can become highly sensitive in another.
+The bottom line: a blend that's easy in one base can become highly sensitive in another.

-Resistant starch blend gummies often look perfect at launch and drift later.
-Instead of relying on a single stability condition and a quick texture check, it helps to map how the gummy changes across realistic storage environments.
+Resistant starch gummies often look perfect at launch and drift later.
+Instead of relying on one stability condition and a quick texture check, map how the gummy changes across realistic storage environments.

 A simple development stability matrix might include: